rclone/rclone/CONTRIBUTING.md

 Make sure you

-  * Add documentation for a new feature
+  * Add documentation for a new feature (see below for where)
   * Add unit tests for a new feature
   * squash commits down to one per feature
   * rebase to master `git rebase master`